Where to find vegan food and restaurants in Rome, Italy

 vivi_bistrot_vegan_rome

-We went here for breakfast twice.
+I went here for breakfast twice.
 They have lunch and dinner as well.
 They offer one sandwich, various smoothies and juices and bowls for vegans.
-We went to Umberto which is situated in the vicinity of a theatre or cinema.
+I went to Umberto which is situated in the vicinity of a theatre or cinema.
 It’s quite a cute spot.

-Located: Have several locations, view website for specifics
+Located: Have several locations, view the website for specifics

 Mater Terrae